DanMorriss/highlights/README.md

 Now the site is as NVP the next set of features I plan to add are:

 - Location data: allow users to add location to their profile and a highlight.
+The model is already created in the backend for this implementation.
 - Calendar view: Display a calendar on the profile page showing how often the user is posting.
 - Tag users in a highlight: allow users to tag others in a highlight.